dbashford/mimosa-bower/README.md

 ### bower & bower:install

 `bower` and `bower:install` are identical commands.
 These commands provide one off access to Bower installs without kicking off `watch` or `build`.
-If `bower.copy.clean` is set to `true`, this command is the only way to install Bower dependencies.
+If `bower.bowerDir.clean` is set to `true`, this command is the only way to install Bower dependencies.

 ### bower:clean